 2.3.5.1.
-Wherever possible, boards will be duplicated more than once so that the Open Room and Closed Room may play different sets (and see Rule 3.4.2).
+Wherever possible, boards will be duplicated more than once so that boards are not transferred from the Open Room to the Closed Room or vice-versa. (and see Rule 3.4.2).

 2.3.5.2.
 Where it is not possible for the boards to be twice duplicated, the following provisions shall apply: every table in the Open and Closed Room will be designated by a letter (or number).
 Every match will be played at tables designated by the same letter (thus, if a team is playing at table A in the Open Room their team mates will be at table A in the Closed Room).
 All sets of boards will have marked on them the same letter as the table at which they are being played.